What is this guide?

 Before you can optimize your website for the words and phrases potential buyers search for, you need to know what those words and phrases are.
 There are a number of ways to research these keywords yourself, but be aware that keyword research is a whole ball of wax onto itself.
 This is one area where an agency that specializes in SEO can lend their tools, expertise, and time.

-→ Check out Moz’s Beginner’s Guide to Keyword Research if you want to dive deeper or grab our free case study and learn how we helped a client increase five-year sales revenue by 317% and achieve 37x marketing ROI with campaigns powered by effective keyword research.
+→ Check out Ahref’s beginner’s guide to keyword research if you want to dive deeper, or grab our free case study and learn how we helped a client increase seven-year sales revenue by 282% and achieve 34x marketing ROI with campaigns powered by effective keyword research.

 2. On-page SEO